 The people of Okurase say, "Water is Life".
-The focus of our Safe Water System Program is to bring safe drinking water to the people of Okurase.
+The focus of Amanda's Safe Water Program is to bring safe drinking water to the people of Okurase.

 When Project OKURASE first began, there was no safe water source in the village.
 People by and large drank from polluted streams.
 People became sick from drinking the unsafe water and during the Harmattan (dry season) there was little to no water in the village at all.
 Children would have to miss school to help their families find water.
 From the beginning, bringing safe drinking water to the village has been a primary focus of Project OKURASE.

 In 2014, Project OKURASE hired an organization from Charleston, South Carolina called Water Missions International to work with a Ghanaian engineer to develop a safe water system.
 Five wells were deep drilled before we found water.
 We hit an aquifer on our final attempt.
 Once a water supply was discovered, a pump was affixed to the well to pump water to the community Marketplace, which is central to the village.

 The community gave Project OKURASE the right to run pipes through the community and they got together to dig trenches and lay pipe for the water to flow through.
 Water was pumped to a tank and treated to make it clean and safe.
 Six taps were set up at the Marketplace for people to collect water.
 Then the Amanda's Safe Water system began flowing safe water

 With Amanda's Safe Water in place and working, something wonderful has happened.
 During the dry season (the Harmattan), a time when no one usually has water at all, we are the only village in the area with water.
 As such, People from as far as an hour away come to Okurase to buy water.
 To further facilitate water gathering, solar lights were installed at the Marketplace.
 Children can now gather water at night instead of missing school in the day to collect water by light.